 ILLEGAL HOUSE FLIPPING

 House flipping – buying a house, repairing/renovating it, and then selling it as soon as possible at a profit – is huge these days.
-So you also need to be aware of illegal flipping to avoid home buyer fraud in Los Angeles.
+So you also need to be aware of illegal flipping to avoid home buyer fraud in Riverside.
 Illegal flipping looks much the same on the surface but differs in that the “investor” sells the house at a much higher price than its appraised value, usually after making only very minor repairs.
 The fraudster makes a lot of profit, and the buyer overpays for a house that isn’t worth the price.

 Wire fraud often occurs at some point after the early stages of the home-buying process – and it can be financially catastrophic.
 Basically, it is a scheme to fraudulently obtain money or property via wire transfer under false pretenses, usually a species of mortgage fraud with respect to home buyers.
 It usually occurs at or near closing when the buyer is requested to put down a deposit on the home.
 The fraudsters use illegal means to obtain your personal information, create an account that mimics the seller’s, and then get you to wire the deposit to them.
 When that happens, you have no recourse and no way to get your money back.